What You Resist, Persists — What You Accept, Transforms

 It doesn’t end there.
 In trying to resist it, we also often spread the woes of our reality, asking or even coercing other people into helping us carry our heavy boulders through the personal and professional relationships we maintain throughout our life.

 It’s clear that as a species, we’ve gotten pretty good at avoiding reality.
-If we want to get better at authentic living, truthful connection, and genuine happiness, then it would behoove us to begin to open up to another way of meeting this thing called reality.
+And if we want to get better at living a truly happy life, it may help us to begin opening ourselves to another way of meeting reality.

 Fast forward King Sisyphus’ experience to decades, centuries, perhaps thousands of years later… If he is still unhappily pushing the boulder up the hill, what would it help him to do?